The best Japanese restaurants in London

 There are few greater pleasures than the hedonistic cooking found in Koya Ko, the cramped udon house that offers shelter from the Birkenstock-saturated crowds congesting east London’s Broadway Market.
 Bowls of vegetable tempura and marinated-and-fried chicken karaage are fine ways to line your appetite, the type of lightly sizzled dishes favoured by those looking to steady fragile morning-after heads – but you’re only really there to crush a bowl of udon, the thick wheat-flour noodle that sits at the blurred intersection between soba’s stripped-back purity and the high-octane thrill of lava-hot ramen.

-The curry udon here shows the more combative side of the Japanese pantry, a dish that’ll have you investing ten minutes tussling with chunky tentacles of dough that’s been shaped to the thickness of Roman-standard pici and boiled to the soft, chewy give of cheung fun – though you may barely see them under the murky sauce in which they’re submerged.
-An extra £3 will get you a tamago egg, an essential addition that’ll enhance the beautiful, chaotic moshpit in front of you.
+The curry udon here shows the more combative side of the Japanese pantry, a dish that’ll have you investing five minutes tussling with chunky tentacles of dough that’ve been shaped to the thickness of Roman-standard pici and boiled to the soft, chewy give of cheung fun – though, you may barely see them under the murky sauce in which they’re submerged.
+An extra £3.30 will get you a tamago egg, an essential addition that’ll enhance the beautiful, chaotic moshpit in front of you.

 The Aubrey